goyek/goyek/README.md

 ## Quick start

-Create a file in your project `build/build.go`.
-Copy and paste the content:
+Copy and paste the following code into `build/build.go`:

 ```go
 package main